norcams/docs-enduser/docs/create-windows-machine.rst

   will need another project with higher quotas in order to run Windows.
 Ask for access to the **d1** or **win** flavors.

-* Starting with Windows Server 2019, a SSH server is automatically configured and started in your Windows Instance.
+* Starting with Windows Server 2019, an SSH server is automatically configured and started in your Windows Instance.
 It takes some time from the instance appears configured until it is actually finished.
-Be patient if you want to start a SSH session to your Windows instance.
+Be patient if you want to start an SSH session to your Windows instance.

 * If you want to create a snapshot of a Windows instance as a base for